VirtoCommerce/vc-docs/platform_docs/dev_docs/docs/Extensibility/overview.md

 ## Summary
 + Virto Commerce provides the best opportunities for customization.
-+ You as a developer can choose the best approach and balance between inside and outside integrations.
++ As a developer you can choose the best approach and balance between inside and outside integrations.
 + The Native approach simplifies the DevOps processes and optimizes performance, allowing you to reuse and improve Virto Commerce modules.
 + The API approach helps you to **glue** Virto Commerce's platform into your ecommerce ecosystem.
 + The open source principle enables developers to learn the code and fix issues.